 24.(1) Details of misconduct findings and penalties are not entered on a student's formal academic record.

-(2) For internal information purposes only, a reference to misconduct findings is maintained by way of a confidential comment on a student's internal academic record to indicate that a confidential file exists for that student.
+(2) For internal information purposes only, a reference to misconduct findings is maintained by way of a case registered in the University's case management system and copies of formal documentation stored on a confidential student file.